Dinitrogen tetroxide: Synthesis of metal nitrates

 where M = Cu, Zn, or Sn.

-If metal nitrates are prepared from N_{2}O_{4} in completely anhydrous conditions, a range of covalent metal nitrates can be formed with many transition metals.
+If metal nitrates are prepared from N2O4 in completely anhydrous conditions, a range of covalent metal nitrates can be formed with many transition metals.
 This is because there is a thermodynamic preference for the nitrate ion to bond covalently with such metals rather than form an ionic structure.
-Such compounds must be prepared in anhydrous conditions, since the nitrate ion is a much weaker ligand than water, and if water is present the simple nitrate of the hydrated metal ion will form.
-The anhydrous nitrates concerned are themselves covalent, and many, e.g. anhydrous copper nitrate, are volatile at room temperature.
-Anhydrous titanium nitrate sublimes in vacuum at only 40 °C. Many of the anhydrous transition metal nitrates have striking colours.
-This branch of chemistry was developed by Cliff Addison and Norman Logan at the University of Nottingham in the UK during the 1960s and 1970s when highly efficient desiccants and dry boxes started to become available.
+Such compounds must be prepared in anhydrous conditions, since the nitrate ion is a much weaker ligand than water, and if water is present, then the simple nitrate of the hydrated metal ion will form.
+The anhydrous nitrates concerned are themselves covalent, and many, such as anhydrous copper nitrate, are volatile at room temperature.
+Anhydrous titanium nitrate sublimes in vacuum at only 40 degC.
+Many of the anhydrous transition metal nitrates have striking colours.
+This branch of chemistry was developed by Cliff Addison and Norman Logan at the University of Nottingham in the UK during the 1960s and 1970s, when highly-efficient desiccants and dry boxes started to become available.

 With organic compounds

-In even slightly basic solvents, N_{2}O_{4} adds to alkenes radically, giving mixtures of nitro compounds and nitrite esters.
+In even slightly basic solvents, N2O4 adds to alkenes radically, giving mixtures of nitro compounds and nitrite esters.
 Pure or in entirely nonbasic solvents, the compounds autoionizes as above, to give nitroso compounds and nitrate esters.